gaybro8777/goscript/README.md

 It is based on [xterm.js](https://xtermjs.org/) project, with some hacks to disable the selection manager.

-The project is just a toy and is by far complete or without issues.
+The project is just a toy and is far to be complete, or without issues.

 Demo
 ====